Rhonda McDonda

 Anyone can eat whatever they want at any time.
 What if your parents did that?
 I want to eat this for dinner.

-Bock, bok, bok.
+Bock, bok, bark.
 Oh, do you?
 So you can eat shit.

 How do we know she's saying these things?
-She needs to be able to offer a bunch of things.
+She needs to be able to offer a word.

-How do we know you are not mischaracterizing the things that she am i putting words into her mouth i'll do you understand the words that are coming out of mind
+How do we know you are not mischaracterizing the things that she says?
+Am I putting words into her mouth?

 I wasn't offered that.
 I just wish I'd done it.